 by Colin White & Laurie Boucke

-A funny and clever book that dissects every habit and trait of Dutch life for the expat, from beer to 'strippencops', the long-winded art of debate and much more.
+A funny and clever book, this tome dissects every habit and trait of Dutch life for the internationals, from beer to bicycles to 'strippencops' (the long-winded art of debate) and much more.

 My Dam Life

 Don't mistake this personal account of an Australian man's life in Amsterdam for another travel book that explains the ins and outs of this beautiful city.
 Instead, it's one man's fish-out-of-water tale as he tries, for better or worse, to make a new life for himself abroad.

 by Rodney Bolt

 The Dutch edition in the Xenophobe's Guide series offers an interesting tongue-in-cheek explanation of the quirks and traits of those born and raised in the Netherlands.
 It will brace first-time visitors to the country and reaffirm the beliefs of those in the know, but still celebrates the local culture.